szetumer/cloud_levelup_pkg/README.md

 az group <create|list>
 az storage account list
 ```
 Don't worry about using the cli to create a resource group or a storage account.
 Use the webportal for that.
-Use the cli for now to probe things in your account.
+Use the cli for now to probe for the state of your account.
 After you explore these commands and get successful output, make sure that you have all required components by running `pytest tests\1_setup_tests.py`.
 These should all pass after you have your subscription used up.
 You will need to set up a resource group and a storage account, the latter associated with the former.
 - Nothing in this level should cost money.
-- Observe which features are associated with which attribute/object.
+- Observe which features are associated with which attribute/object within your Azure account by using the above cli commands.

+#### Notes:

+A storage account associates storage containers with a resource group and, therefore, a billing profile.
+It allows Microsoft to charge you for specific storage.

 #### Troubleshooting